13 Comments

 Expand full comment

 I guess you are objecting to my criticism of the Clinton administration.
 What I said about the Clinton administration is correct.
 They had the chance to actually think about what the US military was for, and what it was supposed to do after the Cold War.
 Instead Clinton gave in to pressure from the military industrial complex and just made percentage cuts to the existing machine and let it roll along, even though the whole reason for the existence of most of the weapons being built had gone away.
 Clinton got his peace dividend, the military got to keep doing what it was doing.
-It was golden opportunity squandered.
+It was a golden opportunity squandered.
 Not sure anything else you said is responsive to anything I said.

 Expand full comment